tguyenn/technical-challenge/README.md

 1. PostgreSQL server

 * The GoLang CLI application supports actions like creating, reading, updating and deleting database entries.
-    * This CLI currently sends HTTP requests to port 8080 which the Gin API server listens to and processes requests.
+    * This CLI sends HTTP requests to port 8080 so the Gin API can process and return data from the database.
 * The PostgreSQL comes prepopulated with some sample user data, which consists of employee's ID, name, email, and password.
 * Note that database contents are stored in a volume and persist between container sessions.

 # Setup
-Clone this repository:
+Clone this repository and ensure the Docker daemon is running:
 ```bash
 git clone git@github.com:tguyenn/technical-challenge.git
 cd technical-challenge
 ```

-Ensure the Docker daemon is active!
 ### Option 1 - Build images from source
 ```bash
 docker-compose build